 The composition of this portfolio will include three exercises comprising:

-■ Two exercises from a choice of five employability areas: CV and application development; volunteer/intern experience (written reflection); science communication (online blog writing/poster/infographic/multi-media); open science (evaluation of open science practices); graduate attributes and goal setting (written reflection) [each worth 40%].
+■ Two exercises from a choice of four employability areas: CV and application development; volunteer/intern experience (written reflection); science communication (online blog writing/poster/infographic/multi-media); graduate attributes and goal setting (written reflection) [each worth 40%].

 ■ Written exercise reflecting on their rationale for their choice of exercises for the portfolio and a reflection on how the activities developed their professional skills [worth 20%].

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses